 Well, basically a future without food, money, safety, enjoyment, prestige or success.
 Basically facing death, starvation, sickness and pain.
 I suppose his expectations could not go lower than that.

 And yet, he concludes, even if all the above happened:

 I will take joy in the God of my salvation."

 he makes me tread on my high places.

 I stare again at my New Year's Resolution mental list and suddenly the items stated one after the other have lost their importance.
-What would it matter to thread water at the creek, when I could be up on the mountain!
+What would it matter to tread water at the valley's creek, when I could be up on the mountain!
 What would it matter if the fig tree blossomed, if the vines had fruit, if the olive tree produced, if the fields gave food, if the flock multiplied, if the herd filled the stalls, but my strength rested on lower places?

 A new year means the beginning of another round trip around the Sun.
 Not around itself.
 Not around the moon.
 Around the light.
 Around the source of life.
 Around something bigger, stronger and brighter.